Snawoot/djinni-profile-updater/README.md

-rabotaua-cv-updater
+djinni-profile-updater
 =============

-Python script to update your CV on https://rabota.ua/ every 30 minites.
+Python script to update your profile on https://djinni.co every day.

 ## Requirements